- A stunning physique

 Fashion exacts its own price, so while you're shipping ahead a week's worth of clothes, plan on soothing yourself in the XK's fabulously paneled and detailed cabin.
 The XK is crammed with glossy, deeply grained wood trim of a few choice grains, or aluminum trim if you like.
 The leather's stitched superbly, the carpeting is plush and thick.
 Cars twice as expensive aren't finished half as nicely as the XK, and its cockpit is worth the price of entry alone.

-The Jaguar XK returns for the 2012 model year with the same safety gear as last year, with one important addition.
+The Jaguar XK returns for the 2013 model year with the same safety gear as last year.

 Front and rear parking sensors are standard, and this year they're joined by a rearview camera, a vital addition that helps rearward visibility in any XK with a roof in place.
 Convertibles also come with pop-up roll bars that deploy when the car senses a rollover is imminent.